developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutdatacaptureprofilePt2/index.md

 ## What's Next
 The [next tutorial](../tutdatacaptureprofilePt3) will show you how to use multiple Data Capture Profiles that are handled by multiple activities.

-## Download the Source
-The project source to this tutorial can be [downloaded (Internet Connection Required)](https://s3.amazonaws.com/emdk/Tutorials/EMDK-DataCaptureProfiles-Using+Intent+Output.zip).